 Best Central Location Victoria Palace Cefalù

-A refined, modern beachfront hotel in the heart of Cefalù — steps from the sandy beach and a short walk from the Norman cathedral, the old town lanes, and the best restaurants.
-Victoria Palace strikes an excellent balance between elegant comfort and genuine accessibility: you can walk to the beach, the cathedral, and every worthwhile restaurant in town without ever getting in a car.
-Effortlessly elegant without feeling formal.
+A refined, modern beachfront hotel in the heart of Cefalù, steps from the sandy beach and a short walk from the Norman cathedral, the old town lanes, and the best restaurants.
+Victoria Palace strikes an excellent balance between elegant comfort and genuine accessibility.

 Book Victoria Palace Cefalù